robb-j/r0b-blog/content/post/getting-started-with-kube-prometheus-stack.md

 ## Next steps

 **Choosing rules** is the next logical step.
-This setup will alert on all of _kube-prometheus-stack_'s default alerts, which are a good first step.
+This setup will alert on all of kube-prometheus-stack's default alerts, which are a good first step.
 But if thats too much info, you need to find the alerts that are useful to your specific stack.
 Looking through prometheus's default alerts should be a good first step, i.e. [localhost:9090/alerts](http://localhost:9090/alerts).

 **Meta alerting** is useful to ensure confidence that monitoring and alerting is all going as expected.
 Prometheus constantly fires a `Watchdog` alert so you could use a [dead-man's-switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) type service that alerts you when the alert stops firing.